Guidelines - Innovation and Learning Network

 Benefits of Participating in the Innovation and Learning Network

-The MCC will support and cultivate the network of UP Organizations to foster idea sharing, collaboration, and best practices.
+The Mass Cultural Council will support and cultivate the network of UP Organizations to foster idea sharing, collaboration, and best practices.
 UP aims to catalyze a community of practice made up of learners and innovators who believe life in all its variety is our collective good fortune and a vehicle for richer experiences.

 In addition to the Sessions, User/Expert Site Visits, and Webinars, participants in the Innovation and Learning Network will:

-- Receive a $3,000 stipend from the MCC to help offset the cost of staff time required to participate.
+- Receive a $3,000 stipend from the Mass Cultural Council to help offset the cost of staff time required to participate.

 - Be provided access to the technical expertise required to implement their initiative.